 Efficient use of assets

-Policy Coordination among the ministries in Mogadishu has improved but remains weak between the central and federal institutions.
-The cohesion of the political elite is weak, and politicians follow clan and personal interests and seem more interested in short-term political and economic gains than in achieving common goals.
+Policy coordination remains very weak.
+Competition and conflicts between the federal government and federal member states hampered institution-building at the national level.
+The cohesion of the political elite is fragile.
+Politicians pursue clan and personal interests and seem more interested in amassing political and economic resources than in achieving common goals.
+Corruption remains endemic, and conflicts between the central and federal institutions have continued and occasionally led to violence.

 Policy coordination

-Somaliland has made some attempts at fighting corruption but has not established regulatory and monitoring mechanisms or vetting procedures for public officials.
+Somaliland has made some attempts to fight corruption but is yet to establish regulatory or monitoring mechanisms or vetting procedures for public officials.
+State officials are closely linked to the business elite, and public transactions are often not transparent.

 Anti-corruption policy